awslabs/cid-framework/case-summarization/README.md

 #### 1. Enable Amazon Bedrock Target Model Access In the Data Collection Account

 - See [Add or remove access to Amazon Bedrock foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) for guidance.

-#### 2. In case you do not have one already, Deploy an Amazon Bedrock Guardrail in the Data Collection Account

-- See [Stop harmful content in models using Amazon Bedrock Guardrails](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails.html) for comprehensive documentation on how to use and deploy Amazon Bedrock Guardrails.
-- See [deploy-bedrock-guardrails](/plugins/support-case-summarization/deploy/deploy-bedrock-guardails/README.md) for a quickstart, but not comprehensive, template.

 #### 2. Deploy the AWS Support Case Summarization Stack In the Data Collection Account